 One of the most frustrating parts of fibromyalgia is that it can present so differently from person to person.
 This makes treatment options a challenge.
 Regardless of whether you suffer from brain-fog, aches and pains, sleep troubles, or all of the above, there is one approach that has helped many fibromyalgia sufferers to find lasting relief without the roller-coaster of chasing symptoms around.
 Upper cervical chiropractic care can help fibromyalgia sufferers identify and work to correct the underlying cause of their condition.

 The connection lies in your body’s nervous system and how it handles pain.
-There are two vertebrae at the very top of your neck – the atlas (C1) and axis (C2) – that provide protection for your brainstem.
-An accident, injury, or wear and tear can cause a misalignment of these vertebrae which can irritate the nerves in this area.
+There are two vertebrae at the very top of your neck – the atlas (C1) and axis (C2).
+They provide protection for your brainstem.
+An accident, injury, or wear and tear can cause a misalignment of these vertebrae.
+As a result, they can irritate the nerves in this area.
 The brainstem plays a large role in the processing of pain signals, so irritation here can lead to the misinterpretation of pain.
 An upper cervical misalignment can also have a negative influence on blood flow and cerebrospinal fluid flow which may contribute not only fibromyalgia but to other related health conditions as well.

-Upper cervical chiropractic care is unique in that it is customized for each individual.
-The benefit of this is that once a gentle adjustment is made to restore normal alignment, the goal is to maintain that normal alignment for as long as possible.
+Upper cervical chiropractic care is unique in that it is specific for each individual.
+Once a gentle adjustment restores the normal alignment of the bones, it can stay for as long as possible.
 This makes repeated adjustments week after week unnecessary, which gives your body the opportunity to heal as efficiently as possible.
 Once the brain and body are allowed to communicate properly, fibromyalgia symptoms may reduce or disappear altogether.